 What should I wear?

-You should wear comfortable clothes that are not restrictive to movement and closed toe shoes like a sneaker (Ladies, no heels please) We can provide you with a patient gown to expose appropriate body parts, however, you may want to wear something that allows us to view that part without having to change (e.g. If you are coming in for a knee problem you may want to wear shorts or bring a pair with you to change into.
+You should wear comfortable clothes that are not restrictive to movement and closed toe shoes like a sneaker (Ladies, no heels please) We can provide you with shorts and a T-shirt, however, you may want to wear something that allows us to view that part without having to change (e.g. If you are coming in for a knee problem you may want to wear shorts or bring a pair with you to change into).